How to reach at-home consumers in a homebody economy

-Consumer spending has changed drastically over the past year because of Covid-19.
-Earlier last year we saw a boom in household supplies and food categories as quarantine lockdowns took effect, and this trend continued through 2020.
-Discretionary spending became a luxury for many as unemployment rose — hitting a high of 14.8% in April 2020 — and well into 2021, household-related items are still at the top of the shopping list, even for those still employed.
-With such drastic changes, businesses have had to shift their tactics and appeal to a new type of audience: the at-home consumer, who is fueling the “homebody economy.”
+Consumer spending has changed drastically during the pandemic.
+We saw a boom in household supplies and food categories as quarantine lockdowns took effect, and the trend continued through 2020.
+Discretionary spending became a luxury for many as unemployment rates hit reached nearly 15% in April 2020.
+With such drastic changes, businesses had to shift their tactics and appeal to a new type of audience: the at-home consumer, who is fueling the “homebody economy.”

 As the name suggests, these are the consumers who are spending the majority of their time at home.
 They’re likely working remotely, and certainly making most of their purchases online.
 Because of this, e-commerce has taken center stage for retailers, forcing brands that hadn’t implemented strong consumer-facing digital strategies before 2020 to adapt quickly.

 But this adaptation goes beyond setting up an e-commerce platform — many businesses have adjusted their digital strategies to understand the swaths of new customers coming in the door and reel in at-home consumers with more personalized ads.
 And now consumers expect better online experiences, with 68% saying they have higher expectations of brands' digital abilities since the start of the pandemic.
 So, how can brands deliver?